Abula28/upgaming-tech-challange/README.md

 ---

 ### GET `/api/authors/{id}/books`
-Retrieves all books written by a specific author, identified by their unique id.
+Retrieves all books written by the specified author.
+Returns `404` if author not found or has no books.

 ### POST `/api/books`
 Adds a new book to the catalog.